China Visa from Dubai: Complete Application Guide 2026

 - 1Determine your visa category — L (tourist), M (business), or F (visit) based on your primary purpose of travel.
 If unsure, contact OraVisa for advice.

-- 2Complete the China visa application form (Form V.2013) — download it from the Chinese Embassy website.
-Complete all sections in English (or Chinese), print it double-sided on a single A4 sheet, and sign it.
+- 2Complete the China visa application form online through the official China Visa Application Service Center (visaforchina.cn) using the China Online Visa Application (COVA) system — China moved to the online system in 2025, so the older downloadable hand-filled form is no longer used.
+Complete all sections in English (or Chinese), then print and sign it following the system's instructions.
 Do not leave any section blank — write "N/A" where a question does not apply.

 - 3Prepare your passport photograph — 48mm × 33mm, white background, full face, no glasses, taken within the last 6 months.
 This is not a standard UAE passport photo size — visit a professional studio.